-- 1. By utilizing authentic material, students are become aware of real world discourse, as in videos of interview with famous people where intermediate students listen for general idea. - \$\frac{2}{2}\$.
-Using authentic materials in the classroom leads to creating real world atmosphere where the learner will not encounter the artificial language of the classroom but the real world and language how it is really used. - Have an intrinsic educational value. - ्रिय.
-As language change is replicated in the materials so that students and teachers can retain abreast of such changes. - Estadents are given a news article and asked to look for specific information.
+- 1. By utilizing authentic material, students are become aware of real world discourse, as in videos of interview with famous people where intermediate stadents listen for general idea. - \$\frac{5}{2}\$.
+Using authentic materials in the classroom leads to creating real world atmosphere where the learner will not encounter the artificial language of the classroom but the real world and language how it is really used. - Have an intrinsic educational value. - 24.
+As language change is replicated in the materials so that students and teachers can retain abreast of such changes. - Es.
+Reading texts are ideal to teach/practice mini-skill such as scanning, eg stildents are given a news article and asked to look for specific information.
 Also, teachers can have students practice some of the micro-skills of listening.
-Estadents listen to news reports and they are asked to classify the name of countries, famous people etc.
+Es. essentially students listen to news reports and they are asked to classify the name of countries, famous people etc.

 - 6. Different authentic material such as books, articles, newspaper and soon contain a wide variety of text type and language styles not easily found in conventional teaching materials.
 Thus it can help students extend their vocabulary and help memorize them in a number of meaningful recycling. - 7.
-Authentic material can encourage learning for pleasure because they are likely to contain topic of interest to learners, especially if students are given the chance to have a say about the topics of kinds of authentic material to be used in class. - 8.
+Authentic material can encourage learning for pleasure because they are likely to contain topic of interest to learners, especially if students are given the chance to have a say about the topics of kinds of authentic material to be used in class - 8.
 Authentic material drawn from periodicals are always up to date and constantly being updated.
 As result, learners will keep high motivation and interesting in language teaching through these meaningful interactions with the material.